IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 The `printVestingDatumJSON` function is another helper function that takes the beneficiary's public key hash and the deadline as a string in ISO 8601 format.
 It constructs the `VestingDatum` using the provided values.
 The `fromJust` function is used to extract the `POSIXTime` value from the result of `posixTimeFromIso8601`.
 The `posixTimeFromIso8601` function converts the deadline string to a POSIXTime value.
 The constructed `VestingDatum` is then printed as JSON to the console using the `printDataToJSON` function.

-If we run this function and input a date and time together with a public key hash, we get the following example output:
+If we run (how do we run this?
+What is the command?) this function and input a date and time together with a public key hash, we get the following example output:

 ```
 Prelude> import Vesting